The spectrum and mass anomalous dimension of SU(2) adjoint QCD with two Dirac flavours: The mass anomalous dimension

 \subsection{Scaling of the particle spectrum}

 The fact that the masses of all states should scale according to the universal formula

 can be used to determine the mass anomalous dimension directly from the particle spectrum.
 The simplest way to determine the exponent is a linear fit in a double logarithmic representation.
+It turns out that for most of the masses the fit errors are large, and the fit results spread over a range of $\gamma^\ast$ between 0.13 and 0.57.
+For a first estimate it is thus reasonable to consider only the most precise fits.
+Restricting the analysis to those states that lead to a fit error smaller than 10\,\%, reduces the fit to the pseudoscalar and vector meson mass.
 The results of this fit are shown in Table~\ref{tab:gammass} and Fig.~\ref{fig:gammass}.
-Note that the data has been restricted to the most relevant subset with the smallest fit errors.
-The full set of fit results for all observables spreads over a rather large range of $\gamma^\ast$ between 0.13 and 0.57.
-However, most of the data have large errors and therefore it is reasonable to consider only the most precise ones.
 From these data one obtains a mass anomalous dimension around $\gamma^\ast=0.3$, and there is a tendency towards a smaller value at the larger $\beta$.

-The large errors for several observables are a signal that a precise determination of the mass anomalous dimension requires more control over the parameter range.
+The large errors for several observables means that these fits represent only a rough estimate of the mass anomalous dimension.
+A precise determination of the mass anomalous dimension requires more control over the parameter range.
 This can be achieved by fits of the mode number, where an ultraviolet and infrared cutoff is introduced by the fit boundaries.
 The consistency with the scaling of the spectrum can then be confirmed subsequently.
 In the scaling formula also the approximate influence of the finite volume can be taken into account by expressing the states in units of the box size $L$.
 This scaling with the value of $\gamma^\ast$ obtained from the mode number is shown in Fig.~\ref{fig:scalinggam} (see Section~\ref{sec:moden}).
 As can be seen, within the current precision the data of the particle spectrum are consistent with the scaling obtained from the mode number.
 Note that in both cases the value of $\gamma^\ast=0.274$ is preferred in comparison to $\gamma^\ast=0.376$ by the smaller chi-square in the linear fit of $\mps$.